 The thing is, the security challenge is not in the cloud.
 It’s not in the technology.
 It’s in upgrading organizational policies and training for the digital age.

 What should make you shudder, though, is the fact that in most cases, human error is the main cause of security breaches.

 Yep, it’s usually just Marvin in marketing, who unknowingly downloads a malicious file and exposes your organization to cyber attacks.

 It all ties back to the gap between cybersecurity and employee training.
-The disconnect is, that about one-third of employees aren’t receiving any cybersecurity training, according to a recent study by the Financial Planning Association’s Research and Practice Institute (FPA).
+The disconnect is that about one-third of employees aren’t receiving any cybersecurity training, according to a recent study by the Financial Planning Association’s Research and Practice Institute (FPA).

 On average, employees receive less than two hours of security training per year, according to the FPA study.

-And, yet, 48% of enterprises don’t have an employee security awareness program, according to Forbes.
+Nonetheless, 48% of enterprises don’t have an employee security awareness program, according to Forbes.